ORNL/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

 Another option would be to put it in `<memory>` right after `assume_aligned`, and to mark it as freestanding (since `assume_aligned` is).
+We do not object to other reasonable choices of header.
+The point is that `is_sufficiently_aligned` does not depend on `mdspan` and thus should not live in an `mdspan` header.

 ### Do accessors need to check anything else?